-Labor Agreements - Approximately 84% of our 42,919 full-time-equivalent employees are represented by 14 major rail unions.
+Labor Agreements - Approximately 85% of our 41,992 full-time-equivalent employees are represented by 14 major rail unions.
 On January 1, 2015, current labor agreements became subject to modification and we began the current round of negotiations with the unions.
-Existing agreements remain in effect until new agreements are reached or the Railway Labor Act's (RLA) procedures (which include mediation, cooling-off periods, and the possibility of Presidential Emergency Boards and Congressional intervention) are exhausted.
-The railroad industry is currently in mediation with all bargaining coalitions.
+Existing agreements remain in effect until new agreements are ratified or the Railway Labor Act's (RLA) procedures (which include mediation, potential arbitration, cooling-off periods, and the possibility of Presidential Emergency Boards and Congressional intervention) are exhausted.
+Through industry and local negotiations, UPRR reached tentative new agreements with 12 of our 14 major rail unions.
+Nine unions (representing nearly 70% of our agreement work force) have ratified those agreements by significant margins.
+The tentative agreement failed ratification with two unions in early February 2018 (representing about 10% of our agreement work force)

+returning any further discussions with them to the jurisdiction of the National Mediation Board.
+Another small union (less than 1%) is still out for ratification.
+UPRR and the industry currently continue in active mediation with the remaining coalition of two unions (representing about 20% of our agreement work force).
 Under the Railway Labor Act, the National Mediation Board controls timing and location of mediation conferences and when to terminate mediation, moving the parties to the next stages of the RLA process.
 Contract negotiations historically continue for an extended period of time and we rarely experience work stoppages while negotiations are pending.